Mitcham Junction to Colliers Wood walk

-- At peak times there is a coffee shop in the Stables on your right, but for the main café continue past a few cottages on the left.
-Turn left through an archway towards the main car park; the Potting Shed Café is on the right, opposite the Garden Centre.
+- At peak times there is a coffee shop in the Stables on your right, but for the main café continue on the driveway alongside the mill-stream.
+Turn left through an archway in the cottages on your left towards the main car park; the Potting Shed Café is on the right, opposite the Garden Centre.

-- To finish the walk at Phipps Bridge Tramlink stop (600m away) retrace your steps through the first part of the Rose Garden.
-After turning right to cross the stream keep ahead to come to the tram stop on the far side of the park.
+- For Phipps Bridge Tramlink stop retrace your steps through the first part of the Rose Garden.
+After turning right to cross the stream follow the path straight ahead to the tram stop on the far side of the park.

 The manor house dates from the 1770s.
 The National Trust have leased it to Whitbread plc but the building is currently unused.